yayahjb/cbf_imgcif_dictionary/README.md

 # cbf_imgcif_dictionary
 Repository for CBF/imgCIF dictionary

-This is a draft of the new home repository for the CBF/imgcif dictionary which will have a master ddl2 version, a derived ddlm version, one or more html versions for online use, and various documentation files for use in ITVG and other places.
+This is a repository for the CBF/imgcif dictionary which has a master ddl2 version, a derived ddlm version, one or more html versions for online use, and various documentation files for use in ITVG and other places.

+A new structure for management of the repositories for the cif_img dictionaries under the DIALs unbrella is under development.

-At the time of writing (27 Nov 2023), this is a work in progress from the dictionary being maintained as an html master within the doc directory in the yayahjb/cbflib github repository, with a ddlm version being created in COMCIFS/imgCIF using James Hester's ddl_to_ddl.jl tool,and prelinary ddl2/cif_img.dic and a preliminary ddlm/cif)img 1.8.8 version sitting in this repository for testing.
+At the time of writing (4 July 2025) this is a work in progress from the dictionary being maintained as an html master within the doc directory in the dials/cbflib github repository.
+DDL2, DDLm and html versions are available both in the dials/cbflib github repository and in this repository.
+The duplication will be resolved in the course of the reorganization.